odoare/BiRR/readme.md

 BiRR2D and BiRR3D are room simulators that accurately emulate the sound produced by a monophonic and omnidirectionnal source perceived by a listener in a rectangular (2D) or parallelepipedic (3D) room.

 User can control $(x,y,z)$ dimensions of the room, and position of source and listener in the room.
 The orientation of the listener can also be adjusted.
-Wall properties are adjusted with only two parameters:
+Wall properties are adjusted with two or three parameters:

 - Wall absorbtion : a coefficient between 0 an 1, representing a reflection coefficient.
 The acoustic wave amplitude is multiplied by this coefficient at each wall rebound.
 Higher values produce a shorter reverb.

 - Wall high frequency absobtion : this parameter controls the high frequency absorbtion wall rebounds.
 Higher values produce darker reverb sound.

+- Wall diffusion : this parameter controls the wall diffusion properties (parameter only available in the ambisonic version, otherwise fixed to 1e-3, but this is subject to change)

 The input is mono or stereo, depending on the chosen version (mono in or stereo in).
 The output sound is a stereo reverberberated sound with one of the following configurations: